 Decision rule that holds up in practice: choose the shortest caption that delivers the promise and drives one action.

 Brandwatch’s character limit glossary notes that Instagram captions are truncated after roughly ~125 characters before viewers must tap “more”.
-That makes your first sentence your real caption.
+In Reels, the visible preview can feel even tighter depending on device and UI.

 If your Reels feel random, build your captions around a repeatable content system.
 This content strategy system is a clear way to align hooks, proof, and CTAs across a month of posts.